i-love-coffee-i-love-tea/audogombleed.sh/docs/03-advanced-command-configurations.md

 ## Argument placeholders

-The default is to append all defined command arugments at the end of the line.
+The default is to append all defined command arguments at the end of the line.
 In cases where you need more flexibility, because the arguments need to be embedded in a command at the right places, you can use placeholders.

-Exmaple of placeholder usage.
+Example of placeholder usage.
 This config defines two static command args which can be completed

 	[commands]
  	echo: echo \2 \1
   		:value:first
 		:value:second

-Upon hitting tab serveral times, this command will complete to
+Upon hitting tab several times, this command will complete to

 	$ cli echo first second